 Manoshi Stoker, director of transatlantic research at our Joint Replacement Division, is also involved with SWN.
 Manoshi’s passion for engineering started early in her career when she was working with children who had spinal cord injuries and other neuromuscular disorders.
 “I learned that I could help them through my engineering skills,” Manoshi says.
 While working with the kids, Manoshi started her own lab to assess people with knee and hip replacements.
 “That really got me interested in working at Stryker,” she says, which she started doing in 2010.

 As far as our society has come – even as more women enter fields like science and engineering – there is still a long way to go.
 But Amanda, Manoshi and many others at Stryker are having the conversations and doing the work to advance us forward.
-“It’s easier in the short term to not invest in DE&I and to not celebrate International Women's Day,” Amanda says.
+“It’s easier in the short term to not invest in DE&I and to not celebrate International Women's Day or International Women in Engineering Day,” Amanda says.
 “It’s easier to pretend like everything is fine.
 And that’s not the route we’re going to take, because we want to change the world.”